 The ambitions set out in the national plan are challenging but realistic and reaffirm our ambitions locally.
 Much of the work the Together We’re Better health and care partnership has been doing over the past two years is reflected in the priorities set down nationally.

 It’s reassuring to know we have already put strong foundations in place locally; however, we recognise there is much more for us to do.
 Our clinically led work programmes are already working on areas such as primary care integration, digital innovation and prevention.

 Integration is a key theme nationally and across the partnership we will continue to work together to develop an integrated care system.
-This may be an NHS national plan, however locally we want to develop an integrated STP Plan that works across health, social care and the voluntary sector.
-We know we need to do things differently and across all partners we’re working to find new ways of working.
-The newly launched Integrated Care Teams are key to delivering this change and in 2019 we will be rolling these pilot schemes out across the rest of Staffordshire and Stoke-on-Trent.
+The newly launched integrated care teams are key to delivering this change and we will be rolling these pilot schemes out across the rest of Staffordshire and Stoke-on-Trent.